jfx2006/tb-migration-scripts/README.md

 > [!CAUTION]
 > The script assumes your locale clone of `firefox-l10n` is already on the
-> correct branch, and that the value of `push.default` in Git's configuration
+> correct branch, and that the value of `push.default` in Git’s configuration
 > allows to push without an explicit remote or branch.

 Run `./scripts/migration.sh help` for help on all available command line options.